project-spinoza/xmetadata/README.md

  * A wraper for the CORE CLASSES
  * use core features through command line

-### REST SERVICE WRAPER
+### REST SERVICE
  * Use Vertx micro services
+ * User authentication
  * A wraper for the CORE CLASSES
- * define specific end point for each core feature
+ * define specific end points for each core feature
- * generates Json as a response
+ * generate Json as a response